h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 The Token field MUST change for every new unique packet which is sent on the same connection.
 For DTLS transport, it is possible to retransmit duplicate packets, in which case the Token value MUST NOT be changed when a duplicate packet is (re)sent.
 When the contents of a retransmitted packet change for any reason (such changing Acct-Delay-Time as discussed in {{RFC2866, Section 5.2}}), the Token value MUST be changed.
 Note that on reliable transports, packets are never retransmitted, and therefore every new packet which is sent has a unique Token value.

+We note that in previous RADIUS specifications, the Identifier field could have the same value for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
+This overlap required that RADIUS clients and servers track the Identifier field, not only on a per-connection basis, but also on a per-packet type basis.
+This behavior adds complexity to implementations.

+In contrast, the Token field MUST be managed on a per-connection basis, and MUST NOT be managed for individual packet Codes.
+That is, if a system sends multiple packet Codes over the same connection, the Token field MUST be managed independent of any packet Code.
+For An implementation which sends both (for example) Access-Request and Accounting-Requests on the same connection is not compliant with this specification.

 Systems generating the Token can do so via any method they choose.
 For simplicity, it is RECOMMENDED that the Token values be generated from a 32-bit counter which is unique to each connection.
 Such a counter SHOULD be initialized to a random value, taken from a random number generator, whenever a new connection is opened.
 The counter can then be incremented for every new packet that the client sends.

+The purpose for initializing the Token to a random counter is to aid administrators in debugging systems.
+If the Token values always used the same sequence, then it would be possible to confuse multiple packets having the same Token value.
+By instead starting with a random value, those values are more evenly distributed across the set of allowed values, and are therefore more likely to be unique.

 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value back to zero.
-The originating system can simply continue to increment the Token value.
+The originating system can simply continue to increment the Token value without taking any special action in that situation.

 Once a RADIUS response to a request has been received and there is no need to track the packet any longer, the Token value MAY be reused.
 This re-use SHOULD be after a suitable delay to ensure that Token values do not conflict with outstanding packets.
 Note that the counter method described above for generating Token values will automatically ensure a long delay between multiple uses of the same Token value.
 The only cost for tracking Tokens is a single 32-bit counter.
 Any other method of generating unique and non-conflicting Token values is likely to require substantially more resources to track outstanding Token values and their associated expiry times.